Message taken from Daughters Under Trial.

 *Leah was a lowly humble girl.
 The unloved, the rejected, and the ‘nobodies’ usually are.

 One day, a man turned up in Leah’s lonely unloved empty world!
 It was Jacob.
 In their custom the elder daughter had to be married off first.
 But it was Rachel, Leah’s younger sister who Jacob wanted as his wife.
 Once again, Leah had been pushed on one side – the story of her life!
-The girl’s Father, Laban, told Jacob he could have Rachel if he worked for him for seven years.
-But at the end of the seven years, crafty Laban saw a chance to get another seven years out of Jacob!
-And he thought of a sly way so that Leah wouldn’t be left on the shelf.
-So Leah’s Father placed her in the honeymoon tent instead of Rachel!
+Laban, Leah’s Father told Jacob he could have Rachel if he worked for him for seven years.
+But at the end of the seven years, crafty greedy Laban saw a chance to get another seven years out of Jacob and thought of a way.
+He placed her in the honeymoon tent instead of Rachel!

-God has a soft spot for the unloved.
-If you are unloved or rejected, you will probably be in tears as you read this, because you know what I am talking about.
-Below the surface – you hurt!
-But the Father sees it.
+God has a soft spot for the unloved and the rejected, the ‘nobodies.’
+If you are unloved or rejected, you will probably be in tears as you read this, because you know what it feels like.
+Below the exterior – you hurt!
+But thankfully the Father sees it.

 Be thankful today if you are loved!
 Be grateful today if you have never suffered the pain of rejection!
 Be happy if you are well accepted and respected.
 BUT – be happier still if you are unloved or rejected, because you are favoured!

 The woman at the well was a nobody.
-She was ignored and avoided, but not by Jesus.
-And she was chosen to bring Salvation to an entire village!
+She was ignored, rejected, and unnoticed.
+But not by Jesus.
+She soon got noticed as she was chosen to bring Salvation to an entire village!

 Throughout Scripture Jesus favoured the unloved.
 Jesus singled out another despised one – Zacchaeus.
 The crowd was indignant and grumbled when Jesus invited Himself to the house of a person everyone hated!
 They wanted Jesus as a guest in their home!
-But instead, Jesus went for the reject, and despised Zacchaeus couldn’t believe he was loved by someone!
+But instead, Jesus went for the reject, and the hated one Zacchaeus couldn’t believe he was loved by someone!

 >If you are unloved God has a soft spot for you.